 Homelessness is a symptom, not a disease.
 We need to help those who are in need, and we must provide a pathway for those who can re-establish themselves to tap into their full potential.

 Healthcare is a basic human need.
 As your congressman, I will be fighting hard to keep the Patient Protection and Affordable Care Act (PPACA) –otherwise known as Obamacare–and to improve upon it, rather than eliminate it and start from scratch as the Trump Administration is pushing to do.
 Americans with preexisting conditions should not need to worry that they will lose coverage based on a change in policy.
 We must preserve programs such as Medicare and Medicaid for our seniors, disabled, and others needing assistance.
 Additionally, the cost of health care, including prescription coverage, must be kept a level that is affordable to all Americans.

 Affordable housing for working individuals and families is a must, not an option.
-I will work with the Housing Assistance Network of Dade (HAND) in an effort to prevent homelessness by providing temporary rental assistance for eligible low-income individuals and families who are currently homeless or are at risk of becoming homeless.
+I will work with the Housing Assistance Network in an effort to prevent homelessness by providing temporary rental assistance for eligible low-income individuals and families who are currently homeless or are at risk of becoming homeless.